 The Disease Name Game.

-Your vet says that your cat has lymphoma.
+Your vet says that your pet has lymphoma.
 Lymphoma is a perfectly good word.
 The dictionary tells us that “lymphoma” means “cancer of the lymph nodes”.
 Lymphoma is diagnosed when there is a proliferation of malignant lymphocytes within the lymphatic system….
 I could go on here to define the lymphatic system, and to delineate lymphocytes, and the other cellular structures involved in lymphoma.

-The same dictionary approach could be done with feline Aids, leukemia and all the so-called incurable cat diseases.
+The same dictionary approach could be done with feline Aids, leukemia and all the so-called incurable cat and dog diseases.
 Herein lies a warning from the Wizard of Oz, “Don’t look behind the curtain.”
 Because behind the curtain of words lies an even vaster unnamed territory.

 Too often, the naming game provides a cover for real understanding.
 Naming the pathology can easily be a mirage of understanding.
 Even worse, the search for a name becomes an end in itself.
 Those who do the searching, scientific investigators, are enriched by the process.